Safeguarding Policy

 Aims of the Policy

-• To raise the awareness of all school staff of the importance of child protection and safeguarding children and of their responsibilities for identifying and reporting actual or suspected abuse, neglect or concerns about a child’s welfare;
+• To raise the awareness of all school staff of the importance of protecting pupils, safeguarding them and of their responsibilities for identifying and reporting actual or suspected abuse, neglect or concerns about a pupil’s welfare;

-• To ensure children and parents / carers are aware that the school takes the safeguarding agenda seriously and will follow the appropriate procedures for identifying and reporting abuse, neglect or concerns about a child’s welfare and for dealing with allegations against staff;
+• To ensure pupils and Parents / Carers are aware that the school takes the safeguarding agenda seriously and will follow the appropriate procedures for identifying and reporting abuse, neglect or concerns about a pupil’s welfare and for dealing with allegations against staff;

-• To promote effective liaison with other agencies in order to work together for the protection of all children;
+• To promote effective liaison with other agencies in order to work together for the protection of all pupils;

-• To support children’s development in ways which will foster security, confidence and independence;
+• To support pupil’s development in ways which will foster security, confidence and independence;

 • To integrate a safeguarding curriculum within the existing curriculum allowing for continuity and progress through all key stages and pupils development;